DiriectorDoc/jquery.forwardevents/README.md

 jQuery plugin which forwards mouse events from one DOM Element to another.

-Based on the jQuery code from http://e-infotainment.com/applications/jquery-plugins/behaviours/forward-mouse-events/
+Extracted from the jQuery extention [iQuery](https://web.archive.org/web/20150813005633/http://e-infotainment.com/projects/interface-query/)

 Usage: